madalinasamoila2/apache-airflow3-intro/README.md

 ---
 ## Project Structure
+This project is designed to run on your local machine using Docker.
+Airflow, MySQL, and supporting services are containerised via docker-compose.yaml, and require your host machine to be accessible via host.docker.internal.

+You’ll need: Docker & Docker Compose installed A MySQL instance running locally (or use the one defined in your docker-compose.yaml) Airflow will connect to your local MySQL using host.docker.internal.

 <img width="703" height="503" alt="Screenshot 2025-07-22 at 13 00 36" src="https://github.com/user-attachments/assets/388455af-efc8-4934-8652-bacb2dea0386" />

 >  All DAG logic is contained in `dags/daily_weather_dag.py`.